 Model 10: Hospital-Based

 Facility-based respite occurs primarily in hospitals.
 It provides a safe setting for children and adults with high care needs.
 It can be a good alternative for a small community that has a hospital with a typically low census or a hospital with low weekend occupancy.
 Individuals can receive high-quality care while remaining in a familiar setting with familiar people.
-In larger communities, a hospital provides the sense of security parents and caregivers need when considering respite.
+In larger communities, a hospital provides a sense of security parents and caregivers need when considering respite.
 Veterans (VA) Medical Centers often provide respite for eligible veterans.

 Model 11: Camps

 Camp has been a form of respite for many families for many years.
 Whether or not a child has a disability, camp can be a positive experience for any child as well as a break for parents/caregivers.
 For children with disabilities, chronic or terminal illnesses, the chance to participate in either an integrated or adapted camp can be life-expanding.
 Many places around the country offer such experiences, either as day or overnight camps.
-Such models are sometimes available for adults as well through agencies such as Easter Seals or United Cerebral Palsy.
+Such models are sometimes available for adults with disabilities as well through agencies such as Easterseals or United Cerebral Palsy.

 Adult day care centers, also known as adult day services, have been providing a form of respite for caregivers for decades.
-Such services have expanded dramatically in the last decade as demand has increased but also as new funding sources, such as Medicaid waivers, became available.
+Such services have expanded dramatically in the last twenty years as demand has increased, but also as new funding sources, such as Medicaid waivers, became available.
 Adult day care centers provide a break (respite) to the caregiver while providing health services, therapeutic services, and social activities for people with dementia, including Alzheimer's disease, chronic illnesses, traumatic brain injuries, developmental disabilities, and other problems that increase their care needs.
 Some adult day care centers are dementia specific, providing services exclusively to that population.
 Other centers serve the broader population.